This article covers Kentik’s Data Explorer dimensions that are unique to a specific data source (e.g., router model).

 Silver Peak Dimensions

 These dimensions are used to filter or group-by on flow records from Silver Peak appliances running VXOA software (version 8.2.1 or higher).
-Silver Peak analyzes the actual packets as traffic flows through their appliances, identifies the applications (e.g. SaaS service) with which each packet is associated, and prioritizes routing by applying application-specific rules.
+Silver Peak analyzes the actual packets as traffic flows through their appliances, identifies the applications (e.g., SaaS service) with which each packet is associated, and prioritizes routing by applying application-specific rules.
+For more context on these dimensions, see the Silver Peaks page about EdgeConnect Appliance Logs.

 Application name | The name of an application as identified by a Silver Peak VXOA appliance. | string | Non-directional |